abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

     - **Private Collections (`users`, `leads`, `donations`)**: These contain sensitive data and are protected by Firestore Security Rules, allowing access only to authenticated users with specific roles (e.g., an admin, or a user accessing their own data).
     - **Public Collections (`publicLeads`, `publicCampaigns`)**: These contain sanitized, non-sensitive subsets of data intended for public display.
 Security rules on these collections permit read-only access for all users, including unauthenticated guests.
     - **Server-Side Logic**: Server-side functions are responsible for populating the public collections based on the status of items in the private collections (e.g., a lead is copied to `publicLeads` only when its status is set to "Publish").
 - **Infrastructure Permissions**: The application's backend, running on Firebase App Hosting, requires specific IAM (Identity and Access Management) roles to connect to Google Cloud services.
-The root cause of "Insufficient Permissions" errors is that the App Hosting service account (`firebase-app-hosting-compute@...`) is missing the **`Cloud Datastore User`** role, which is required for it to read from and write to Firestore.
+The root cause of "Could not reach Cloud Firestore backend" errors is that the App Hosting service account (`[PROJECT_NUMBER]-compute@...`) is missing the **`Cloud Datastore User`** role, which is required for it to read from and write to Firestore.

 ---